-‘Super bonus,’ says the man who bestows my cycling partner two hands full of fruit.
-We pass him when he was collecting little pears from a tree, his T-shirt chock-full with them.
+‘Super bonus,’ says the man who bestows me with two hands full of fruit.
+I pass him when he was collecting little pears from a tree, his T-shirt chock-full with them.
 This gesture says so much about the whole country.
 It is such a beautiful move.
 I at once lóve Romania!

 But first a little information for cyclists who like to follow the EuroVelo route 6 or 15 or the Danube Cycle Route, or whatever it is called we are on.
 The route and its sign-boarding is non-existent.
 You can’t go wrong however, just follow the river and know that it is legal to camp wild.
 You will see little trailers and tents right along the river, mostly from fishermen, as well as the campers their toilets.
 Quite a terrible dirt heap and stench are coming from those places but if you can manage that (I don’t want to) you have easy access to many ‘campsites’.

 Shops are open on Sunday (unlike in Serbia and Hungary)

-We pedal through low hills, into Naidăs, the first village in Romania.
+I pedal through low hills, into Naidăs, the first village in Romania.
 It is so heavy with atmosphere that we don’t want to stray too far from such a heavenly old-fashioned village.
 Children swim in the river, elderly sit outside, youngsters gather on the hood of a car.
-We set up camp right above the village its main shepherd pasture.
+I set up camp right above the village its main shepherd pasture.

-And so we wake up with dozens of sheep, we hear them bleating long before they arrive when we are starting breakfast.
+And so I wake up with dozens of sheep, I hear them bleating long before they arrive when I am starting breakfast.
 The shepherd talks and talks, it doesn’t seem to matter that our Romanian is non-existent.
 As it doesn’t matter for the shepherd that a few dogs are tagging along while they aren’t shepherd dogs.

 Back at a former communist town